Max India Limited (“Max India” or “Company“) is engaged in healthcare business. The Company operates in 3 businesses:

-Max Healthcare: Entry of new players in the industry and increasing dependence of hospitals on technology and skilled manpower make healthcare business as an extremely capital intensive business.
+Max Hospitals: Entry of new players in the industry and increasing dependence of hospitals on technology and skilled manpower make healthcare business as an extremely capital intensive business.

-Health Insurance: Although the Company’s health insurance business (Max Bupa) has grown by 49% last year, it is still a relatively smaller player in this segment.
+Health Insurance: The Company’s health insurance business (Max Bupa) is still a relatively smaller player in this segment.
 Some of the larger players, especially the public sectors players, have large insurance books and command over half the market share.
 Competition has increased further with the entry of new players.
 As such, considerable effort will be required to compete in this market.